 When a sentence has been compressed which generates two or more sentences that have the same intent, the fusion technique is required to combine the two sentences or more and then discard the repetitive words.
 The heuristic technique used is very closed to a number of rules because the most appropriate approach is to find a number of rules based on existing examples.
 Similarly, the fussion task, the rule is extracted using the language pattern, then is used to identify the piece of text.
 The Dependency trees are used in this task.
 They play a prominent role in sentence fusion.
 Sentences, which will be fused, are represented at first as dependency trees.
 These trees are merged in to a tree and converted to a sentence that is known as the fused sentence.

 However, this study has not yielded satisfactory results.
 S. M. Harabagiu and F. Lacatusu, [5] built a summary of several news documents with the same topic and call GISTEXTER.
 They used Text snippets to generate information coherence using a summary algorithm.
 Significant result of the research was the high level of coherence of the summary result.
-On the other hand, this research could not work with a large number of documents, only in one single source
+On the other hand, this research could not work with a large number of documents, only in one single source.

 Fig 2.
 The architecture of Gistexter [5]